Lumbosacral Strain ICD-10-CM Codes

 Use Code

-• Symptoms of a lumbosacral strain are stiffness, swelling, slight redness, skin warmth, and pain in the back that gets worse with movement.
+Symptoms include localized pain, stiffness, swelling, slight redness, skin warmth, pain in the back that gets worse with movement, and restricted movement in the lumbar region.

 • Strain of tendon of lower back